2012–13 FA Cup: Schedule

 The schedule for the 2012–13 FA Cup, as announced by the Football Association, is as follows:

 Qualifying rounds

-All of the teams entering the competition that are not members of either the Premier League or the Football League had to compete in the qualifying rounds to win a place in the competition proper.
+All teams that entered the competition, but were not members of the Premier League or The Football League, competed in the qualifying rounds to secure one of 32 places available in the first round proper.

+The winners from the fourth qualifying round were Alfreton Town, Harrogate Town, Barrow, Guiseley, Hereford United, Kidderminster Harriers, Bradford Park Avenue, Wrexham, AFC Fylde, Lincoln City, Macclesfield Town, Altrincham, Stockport County, Nuneaton Town, Mansfield Town, Arlesey Town, Forest Green Rovers, Metropolitan Police, Yate Town, Slough Town, Hastings United, Bromley, Chelmsford City, Luton Town, Boreham Wood, Cambridge City, Dorchester Town, Bishop's Stortford, Gloucester City, Hendon, Ebbsfleet United and Braintree Town.

+AFC Fylde and Yate Town were appearing in the competition proper for the first time.
+Of the others, Slough Town had last featured in the first round in 2004–05, Boreham Wood had last done so in 2003-04, Hastings United had last done so in 2002-03, Metropolitan Police in 1993-94 and Gloucester City in 1989-90.

 First round proper

-Teams from League One and League Two entered at this stage, along with the winners from the Fourth Round Qualifying.
+Teams from League One and League Two entered at this stage, along with the winners from the fourth round qualifying.

 The draw was made on 21 October 2012 with ties to be played on 2–4 November 2012.
 Yate Town and Slough Town were the lowest-ranked teams left in the competition, both competing in level 8 of the English football league system.

 Second round proper

 The draw for this round was made on 4 November 2012 with the ties played on the weekend of 1–2 December 2012.

 Hastings United, from the seventh tier of English football, were the lowest-ranked team in the second round proper.